-Elevator Accidents in Philadelphia
+Elevator Accidents Lawyers in Philadelphia

 There are an estimated 900,000 elevators running in the United States.
 Many workers use them every day just to reach their offices and some workers have the actual job of installing and maintaining elevators.
 Elevators are frequently used on construction sites so that workers can reach different worksites within a building being erected.
 Most people use elevators without any incident, but elevator accidents in Philadelphia do occur and can result in serious workplace injuries.